HoagieClub/.github/profile/README.md

 1. **Choose A Problem**: Pick an issue/bug that you're itching to solve.
 2. **Show Your Skills**: Fork the repo and submit a thoughtfully crafted PR.
-3. **Join the Discussion**: Engage with our team and show us how you think.
+3. **Join The Discussion**: Engage with our team and show us how you think.

 ## 📫 **Connect With Us**